bamcis-io/SobelFilter/README.md

 And that's it.
 You'll get a file called `sobel_myimage.bmp.bmp` as output.

-I've included a common.zip file in the repo.
+I've included a common folder in the repo.
 It includes the OpenCL and FreeImage libraries needed to run the filter.
-Just unzip the common.zip file as a folder called "common" in the same directory that contains the rest of the code.

 There is also commented out code for the OpenCL 2.0 versions of the commands that are now deprecated.

 ## Command Line Usage
 See the `run.sh` file on how to compile and run the code

-    g++ -c SobelFilter.cpp common/FreeImage/lib/linux/x86_64/libfreeimage.a -lOpenCL -Icommon/OpenCL/include -Icommon/OpenCL/FreeImage/include -std=c++11 -o SobelFilter.a
+    g++ -c SobelFilter.cpp -lOpenCL -Icommon/OpenCL/include -Icommon/FreeImage/include -std=c++11 -o SobelFilter.a
     g++ RunSobel.cpp SobelFilter.a common/FreeImage/lib/linux/x86_64/libfreeimage.a -lOpenCL -Icommon/OpenCL/include -std=c++11 -o sobel

     ./sobel lena.bmp